Ralf Dahrendorf

 Application to the management of safety

 According to Dahrendorf's conflict theory, society is characterized by ongoing conflict between different groups, such as classes, races, and genders, who are competing for resources, power, and status.
 Dahrendorf argued that these conflicts are an inherent and necessary part of society, and that they can either be resolved peacefully or lead to social change.
-Conflicts are an inherent and necessary part of an organization too, and they potentially lead to positive outcomes, such as improved safety practices or greater transparency.
+Conflicts are an inherent and necessary part of an organization too, and they potentially lead to positive outcomes, such as improved practice or greater transparency.
 Actively addressing conflicts as they arise is important.
 Possible means are negotiation, mediation, or collaboration.

 Let's end with a quote: